BDC Hamburger Icon

 Intense competition

 Both big and small businesses are using data analytics to make informed decisions, thus increasing the competition for finding quality candidates.
-This demand for data analysts is probably the biggest reason for the shortage of data analysts in the hiring market.
+This demand for data analysts is probably the biggest reason for the shortage of such analysts in the hiring market.
 So many companies are prioritizing this aspect of their business, essentially making it an overcrowded marketplace as all of these organizations vie for the best analysts.

 Lack of guidance

 Any new career field usually lacks standardization or supervision.
 Many job sectors have a governing body to guide aspiring candidates while connecting employers with future employees.
 The data analytics industry is in dire need of an organization to standardize, certify and train the next generation of data analysts.
-Such a group can also foster networking opportunities and set up hiring pipelines – two things largely missing in this field – making it harder for companies to find the people they need.
+Such a group can also foster networking opportunities and set up hiring pipelines — two things largely missing in this field — making it easier for companies to find the people they need.

 FYIDid you know